PKU-ML/Message-Passing-Contrastive-Learning/GRAPH-ATTENTION/README_simclr.md

 ### Self-supervised pretraining

 #### CIFAR-10
-The config `cifar_train_epochs200_bs512.yaml` contains the parameters to reproduce results for CIFAR-10 dataset.
+The config `cifar_train_epochs200_bs512.yaml` contains the parameters to reproduce results for CIFAR dataset.
 The pretraining command is:

 ```(bash)
 python train.py --config configs/cifar_train_epochs200_bs512.yaml
 ```

-#### ImageNet
+#### ImageNet-100
 The configs `imagenet_params_epochs100_bs512.yaml` contain the parameters to reproduce results for ImageNet-100 dataset.
 The single-node (4 v100 GPUs) pretraining command is:

 ```(bash)